 The only other concern I would have about the direction the plot is going is the reference to a "prophecy" foretelling the downfall of Dr. Dark, but I messaged the developer on reddit about why that would kill the story and received a vague but comforting response saying that "the prophecy isn't really going to matter much in the end".

-As for other moral-related objections, I'll also mention the scene where Monika slaps Yohan and Yohan doesn't hit back (invoking the sexist trope of asymmetric violence rules).
-On the bright side, Monika apologizes later, so it's not that bad; but it's still problematic for the way it sacrifices Yohan's believability to uphold sexism.
+I'll also mention the scene where Monika slaps Yohan and Yohan doesn't hit back, invoking the sexist trope of asymmetric violence rules.
+On the bright side, Monika apologizes later, but it's still problematic for the way it sacrifices Yohan's believability to uphold sexism.
 I remember thinking that I wouldn't have been surprised to see Yohan hit first, so it's really not okay that he doesn't retaliate when she starts the violence.